Home |

 BarnesandNoble.com.
 In its review of the book, Kirkus

-and a dramatic flair, but also a pleasing coloratura singing
+beauty and a dramatic flair, but also a pleasing coloratura

 film-historian team, bring great sensitivity and authority to